 While premiums for this coin remain modest, the coin represents a great value with tremendous potential for appreciation.
 Investors can benefit both from a rise in the underlying silver price and, perhaps, from rising numismatic demand.

 Investing in a coin such as this is a great way to add interest to your holding.
-The size of the Fort Moutrie ATB silver coins, its lovely design, and the bit of history it captures makes it unlike anything else in a silver bug’s collection.
+The size of the Fort Moultrie ATB silver coin, its lovely design, and the bit of history it captures make it unlike anything else in a silver bug’s collection.

 |Quality / Type:||Bullion, Uncirculated|